thumbliner/thumbliner/bio.md

 # Salman
 _अ म न    ·    ש ל ם   ·   س ل م   ·    ا م ن_

 A curious outsider based in Canada.
-Thumbliner is his digital handle.<br>
+Thumbliner is his digital handle and this is his corner of the internet.<br>

+He has nothing to sell.
+Thank you for stopping by.
+If you’d like to say hello, you’re very welcome.<br>

+Mail is checked very infrequently.<br>

+cast [at] thumbliner [dot] com

+---

 <img
   src="{{ '/assets/images/CN.png' | relative_url }}"